pansapiens/vibeagent/README.md

 - `/dump-context [format]` - Display the agent's current memory.
 Format can be `markdown` (default) or `json`.
 - `/show-settings` - Displays the location of configuration files and their current content.

+### Shell Commands

+Commands starting with `!` are executed as shell commands in a pseudo-persistent shell session:

+- `!ls` - List files in the current directory
+- `!cd /path/to/directory` - Change directory
+- `!pwd` - Show current working directory
+- `!exit` - Exit the shell session (resets working directory and environment)

+The `!` shell session starts in the first path from `allowedPaths` in settings (default: `$HOME/ai_workspace`).
+The working directory, environment variables, shell functions, aliases, and shell options persist between commands

 ### Command Line Options

 - `--model MODEL` - Override the model to use (overrides settings.json and .env)